franciscovargas/cpythonBFS/README.md

 # cpythonBFS

-attempt to extend python to do a bfs traversal on hashmap/hashset adj list repr
+Attempt to extend python to do a bfs traversal on hashmap/hashset adj list repr in C++

+To install:

     pip install -e .